circl-lastname/lpe/lpe-utils/README.md

 # lpe-utils
-Unix utilities from converting between 8-bit grayscale or RGB24 raw bitmap files and LPE files.
+Unix utilities for converting between 8-bit grayscale or RGB24 raw bitmap files and LPE files.

 ## Installation
 With `gcc` and `ninja` installed: